 Material Breath: Locating Haptic Memories in Space

-When we gaze deep into a space, light ceases to be merely a physical phenomenon penetrating a transparent medium; it arrests upon the rough surface of rice straw, swallowed by irregular pores, or is refracted by the organic moisture at the growing edge of mycelium.
-This visual blur and resistance force us to abandon the desire to see everything at a glance, compelling us instead to mobilise our skin and bodies to perceive the weight of particles suspended in the air.
-This is a moment of shifting from "viewing" to "dwelling," an Ontological Confrontation—where previously silent fillers begin to breathe and expand their presence around us.
-We are living in an era defined by a crisis of smoothness; our fingers glide endlessly over glass screens, starving for friction, while our bodies are contained in sanitised, hermetic environments that deny the passage of time.
-I argue that contemporary spatial design must transcend the visual pleasure of form to construct a "material breath," a dialectic in which primitive haptic memories and emerging digital perceptions are not opposed but collaboratively weave the spiritual density of space.
+When we look deeply into a space, light stops being just a physical phenomenon passing through a transparent medium; instead, it settles on the rough surface of rice straw, is absorbed by irregular pores, or is bent by organic moisture at the growing edge of mycelium.
+This visual fuzziness and resistance make us abandon the desire to see everything instantly, prompting us to use our skin and bodies to feel the weight of particles floating in the air.
+This moment marks a transition from merely viewing to dwelling, an Ontological Confrontation—where silent fillers begin to breathe and extend their presence around us.
+We are living in an era marked by a crisis of smoothness: our fingers endlessly glide over glass screens, craving friction, while our bodies remain in sterilised, hermetic environments that block the passage of time.
+I believe that modern spatial design should go beyond visual form to create a "material breath," a dialectic where primitive haptic memories and emerging digital perceptions are not opposed but intertwined, composing the spiritual density of space.

 The Roughness of History and Regional Resistance

-In Sukchulmok’s work Mok-04, Rice Straw & Jige, the material is not merely a decorative element but a historical presence thrust violently toward the viewer.
-The designer transforms rice straw—common in traditional Korean agriculture—through high-density stacking and weaving into a coarse skin covering a modern metal structure.
-These are not uniform industrial products; they are tangled, prickly, perhaps even carrying the scent of burning or the damp musk of the field, intervening in the space with a posture of Occupying.
-When the viewer attempts to approach, the uncompromising physical texture of the straw forces the body to retreat; visual fluidity is disrupted, replaced by an awe for the weight of time.
-The straw creates a boundary that is not a wall, but a dense thicket of memory that resists easy consumption.
+In Sukchulmok’s Mok-04, Rice Straw & Jige, the material serves not just as decoration but as a powerful reminder of history, presented with intensity to the viewer.
+The artist reimagines rice straw—an element common in traditional Korean farming—by stacking it densely and weaving it into a rough skin that overlays a contemporary metal framework.
+These are not uniform industrial pieces; they are tangled, prickly, and may even carry the scent of burning or dampness from the fields, asserting a presence that occupies the space.
+When viewers try to approach, the straw's harsh texture causes physical discomfort, forcing them to pull back.
+This disrupts visual fluidity, invoking awe for the weight of history.
+The straw forms a boundary—not a wall, but a dense thicket of memory that resists easy explanation.

 The Impermanence of Growth and the Philosophy of Symbiosis

-If Mok-04 is the coagulation of history, then Mizzi Studio’s The Living Bridge demonstrates how material flows and metabolises as a living entity.
-This bridge is not constructed of dead matter but rather grown from mycelium and bamboo.
-Guided by the bamboo framework, the mycelium Seeps into every void, transforming artificial structure into a natural extension with a slow, determined biological rhythm.
-Formally, the bridge is no longer an object that cuts off the line of sight, but a process that is "happening"; it does not seek eternal stillness but embraces the cycle of decay and regeneration.
-The "colour" of the bridge is not painted but evolves, shifting from creamy whites to earthy browns as the organism matures and responds to environmental humidity.
+If Mok-04 represents the coagulation of history, then Mizzi Studio’s The Living Bridge embodies the concept of material as a living entity that flows and metabolises.
+This bridge is not merely built from inert materials; instead, it is cultivated from mycelium and bamboo.
+Guided by a bamboo framework, the mycelium permeates every crevice, turning what is usually an artificial structure into a natural extension of the environment, all while maintaining a slow, determined biological rhythm.
+Formally, the bridge transcends the idea of a static object that obstructs visibility; it becomes a process that is actively unfolding.
+It avoids the pursuit of eternal stillness, instead embracing the cycles of decay and regeneration.
+The bridge's colour evolves naturally, shifting from creamy whites to earthy browns as the organism matures and reacts to the humidity of its surroundings.

 The Extension of Organs and the Blurring of the Body

-Moving from macro-architecture to micro-furniture, Boyeon Kim and Jaehan Choi’s omni chair further blurs the boundary between object and body.
-This work is not a chair in the traditional sense, but rather a modular structural system resembling biological tissue.
-Here, material manifests as an active state of adapting; metal joints and fabrics connect like muscle and bone, reorganising according to the user's posture.
-In terms of spatial behaviour, it does not sit statically waiting to be used, but actively entangles the user’s body, transforming sitting into a symbiotic relationship.
-The chair refuses the "standardised body" of modernist ergonomics—it does not demand you sit up straight; it asks how you want to be held.
+In shifting from macro-architecture to micro-furniture, Boyeon Kim and Jaehan Choi’s omni chair blurs the line between object and body in intriguing ways.
+This piece is not a chair in the conventional sense; rather, it is a modular structural system that mimics the qualities of biological tissue.
+The materials engage in a dynamic process of adaptation; metal joints and fabrics connect like muscle and bone, reorganising themselves to fit the user's posture.
+Instead of remaining static and waiting to be used, the chair actively embraces the user's body, transforming the act of sitting into a symbiotic relationship.
+It challenges the norms of modernist ergonomics by rejecting the "standardised body" narrative; it doesn’t insist that you sit up straight but instead invites you to determine how you wish to be supported.

-The viewer's experience shifts from simple "usage" to "dialogue," where the body’s contours blur within the furniture’s embrace.
-I introduce Juhani Pallasmaa’s arguments in The Eyes of the Skin to fill a cognitive gap: Modern design’s over-reliance on visual dominance has led to haptic poverty. &omni is a microcosmic embodiment of the "haptic architecture" Pallasmaa calls for, reminding us that the essence of space lies not in looking, but in the pre-linguistic, intimate contact and confirmation between body and material.
-The chair becomes a prosthetic extension of the self, a "modular organ" that externalises the body's internal need for support and flexibility.
-It challenges the rigid dichotomy between the animate subject and the inanimate object, proposing instead a continuous feedback loop in which the furniture "listens" to the occupant's somatic shifts.
+The user's experience shifts from mere usage to an engaging dialogue, where the contours of the body merge with the chair's embrace.
+To bridge a cognitive gap, I draw on Juhani Pallasmaa’s insights in The Eyes of the Skin: modern design’s heavy reliance on visual aspects has led to a lack of tactile experience.
+The omni chair embodies Pallasmaa's vision of haptic architecture, emphasising that the core of space lies not in what we see but in the intimate, pre-linguistic interactions between body and material.
+It serves as a prosthetic extension of the self—a modular organ that reflects the body's intrinsic need for support and flexibility.
+By challenging the strict boundary between animate subjects and inanimate objects, it proposes a continuous feedback loop where the furniture "listens" to the occupant's movements and adjustments.

 Digital Texture and the Illusion of Reciprocity

-Finally, we must confront how digital media intervenes in this material dialogue.
-Jade Tang’s Spaces of Reciprocity does not discard physical entities but superimposes light, shadow, and screens as a "new material" onto living spaces.
-Here, digital imagery is not a virtual escape but is deposited onto physical surfaces as a second skin.
-Light passes through semi-transparent media, creating an Overlay state where reality and virtuality intersect, rendering spatial boundaries ambiguous.
-The projection does not cover the wall; it interacts with the wall's texture, creating a hybrid surface that is neither fully physical nor fully optical.
+Finally, we must address the role of digital media in this material dialogue.
+Jade Tang’s Spaces of Reciprocity does not disregard physical entities; instead, it layers light, shadow, and screens onto living spaces as a new material.
+In this approach, digital imagery becomes more than just a virtual escape—it is superimposed onto physical surfaces, acting like a second skin.
+Light filters through semi-transparent media, creating an Overlay state where reality and virtuality meet, blurring the lines between spatial definitions.
+The projection doesn’t simply cover the wall; it engages with the wall's texture, crafting a hybrid surface that is neither entirely physical nor purely optical.

 Breathing Where the Dust Settles